 Lower Limb Strengthening Exercises (Leg, Hip, Knee, Ankle and Foot)

-* All lower limb exercises are to remind our patients at KH Chiropractic & Sports Massage of what was recommended during their visit.
-All exercises should only be performed within pain free range.
+* All lower limb exercises are to remind patients of KH Chiropractic Cranbrook following their Chiropractic treatment.
 Please let us know if any exercises aggravate your complaint and stop immediately.

 We do not recommend these to anyone we have not assessed.